-The reserved matters scheme the subject of this application is considered to be acceptable, and previously raised design and highway safety concerns are considered to have been addressed to an acceptable degree.
+The reserved matters scheme the subject of this application is considered to be acceptable, and previously raised highway safety concerns as set out in the previous application's reason for refusal are considered to have been addressed to an acceptable degree.
 It is therefore recommended that reserved matters approval be granted.